The World Health Organisation* recommended that adults consume no more than an average of 25g of sugar per day as part of a balanced diet.

 With consumers becoming increasingly concerned about their waistlines; marketers are still using ‘low-fat’ as a common way to sell their products.
 People are getting wise to this however and are starting to realise that taking the fat out of a product makes it taste crappy, so adding sugar is the best way to make it taste good.
 Study the labels of low-fat versus regular products, and you’ll notice the comparably high sugar content of the low-fat product.

 While we’re being told that we’re doing the right thing for our bodies, low fat is not always the better option.
-Excess sugar (whichever name is given to describe it) leads to excess fat, which leads to disease.
+Excess sugar (whichever name is given to describe it) can lead to excess fat, which can lead to further health issues..

 I’m going to call it; sugar is added to all (or at the very least, most) processed foods and not just the sweet treats.
 Sauces, convenience meals, bread, yoghurts, and cordial all contain huge serves of sugar which, when added to a typical daily diet, add up to dangerous quantities of consumption for the average person.

-Some alternative natural sweeteners which are better for your waistline and more importantly, your inflammation levels, are stevia, raw honey, molasses and lucuma powder.
+Some alternative natural sweeteners which are better for your waistline and more importantly, your inflammation levels, are stevia, rice malt syrup, raw honey, molasses and lucuma powder.

 If you can’t avoid packaged food altogether, learn how to read the label properly so you can make informed decisions before you put something into your body.